+- C) Unless - E) Until

+- 13. --- some customers may continue to believe that they make informed decisions when shopping and they are not susceptible to advertising tricks, they still do not realize that much of their data is in the hands of brands and they are subject to tailored communication, the likely future of shopping.

-- A) Now that
+- A) Only if

-- B) Just as
+- B) Since

 - C) Unless

-- D) While

-- E) Until

-13. ---- some customers may continue to believe that they make informed decisions when shopping and they are not susceptible to advertising tricks, they still do not realize that much of their data is in the hands of brands and they are subject to tailored communication, the likely future of shopping.

-- B) Since

-- A) Only ifC) Unless

 - D) Now that

-- E) Although
+- E Although

-14. Not every artist is enthusiastic about the use of Artificial Intelligence to create art ---- many perceive image generators like DALL-Eand Midjourney as a threat to their live lihoods rather than something to be welcomed.

-- A) while
+- 14. Not every artist is enthusiastic about the use of Artificial Intelligence to create art ---- many perceive image generators like DALL-E and Midjourney as a threat to their livelihoods rather than something to be welcomed. - A) while because

-- B) because

 - C) as long as

 - D) even if

 - E) as if

-15. If comprehensive policies to ensure equitable healthcare for all are not implemented soon, many people outside the developed countries will have - adequate healthcare infrastructure --- access to medical services for decades to come.
+- 15. If comprehensive policies to ensure equitable healthcare for all are not implemented soon, many people outside the developed countries will have ---- adequate healthcare infrastructure ---- access to medical services for decades to come.

-- A) such/that
+- A) such / that

 - B) not only / but also

-- C) neither / nor
+- (C) neither / nor

 - D) either / or

-- E) w hether / or
+- E) whether / or

 - 16. Student retention is a frequently researched issue, ---- the incidence of student dropout, considering their significance to learning outcomes.

 - A) in spite of

 - B) regardless of

-- C) in addition to
+- (2) in addition to

 - D) on behalf of

 - E) in order for